 Most people don’t want to be wrangled into doing something you want but they don’t.
-Here are three ways to turn them into your problem-solving partners and dissolve resistance.
+Here are three ways to turn them into your problem-solving partners and overcome resistance.

 When I was a little girl, the police came to the door more than a few times.
 And they always had my grandmother in tow.